 Launched in an attempt to make the fashion industry more sustainable, Pact is an organic cotton fashion brand that sells clothing that is well-designed, stylish, and ethically made.

 Shoppers online have tons of options when it comes to clothing brands.
 That's why fashion brands need to stand out when marketing themselves.
 Pact does this with videos and posts that shoppers are eager to watch and save.

 For fashion brands, hauls and styling videos are a hit.
 Styling videos, specifically, allow shoppers to visualize clothing since it’s worn by a real person (rather than a model) as well as the different ways they can wear one item.

-With more people on social media creating videos that show how they style their looks, it's easier for fashion brands now to find and reshare user-generated content videos that feature their clothing.
+With more people on social media creating videos that show how they style their looks, it's easier for fashion brands now to find and reshare user-generated video content that features their clothing.